malvikasharan/APRICOT/documentation/docker.md

 ####APRICOT Docker image

-We recommend users to use APRICOT [docker image](https://docs.docker.com/v1.8/userguide/dockerimages/) which comprises of all the tool dependencies and allows a frictionfree functionalities of the software.
+We recommend users to use APRICOT [Docker image](https://docs.docker.com/v1.8/userguide/dockerimages/) which comprises of all the tool dependencies and allows a frictionfree functionalities of the software.

 Use the follwing command to pull th image toyour local system (the [Docker](https://docs.docker.com/engine/installation/) must be installed):